Environment & Sustainability

 Clean Air

-Beach fires have long been a part of Tofino’s culture, but the impacts associated with an increase in fires have posed real challenges to our community’s wellbeing.
+Beach fires have long been a part of Tofino’s culture, but the impacts associated with increased fires have posed real challenges to our community’s well-being.

 What is a Clean Burning or Reduced Smoke Fire Appliance and how does it reduce environmental impact?